Inbound sales is the process that aims to constantly nurture your customers, so they can finally become your product’s ambassadors.

 Find out why they need the solution in the first place.
 When talking to your leads try to tackle their challenges and pain points.
 Explain how your product can help your potential buyers to reach their goals.
 Point out how your solution will let them deal with the challenges of their customers.

-Now your leads are in the decision phase of the buyer journey.
+Now your leads are in the decision phase of the inbound sales journey.

 The idea here is to convert them from potential clients to paying customers.
 Your potential buyers want to know how exactly your solution will help them.
 Thus, you need to demonstrate clearly why your product is an answer to their challenges and gaps.